 (It should be noted that both CPC and oCPC are calculated on a per-click basis.
 What distinguishes these two strategies from each other is that CPC optimizes on the number of clicks and oCPC on the conversions.

-- The last step to a successful advertising campaign on TikTok is the following: Once you have completed your desired video, you only need to set the tracking settings in the Ad Manager.
+- The last step to a successful advertising campaign on TikTok is the following: When you have finished your desired video, you only have to set the tracking settings in the Ad Manager.
 TikTok also gives you the option to create a video directly in the manager, including video templates.

 The advertising guidelines are also important to note with TikTok Ads.
 Basically, it means first and foremost that certain technical specifications must be adhered to.
 The most important ones are high resolution and recognizability of the video.
 Also, poor quality sound and excessive use of capital letters in the title is not beneficial.
 If these aspects are not observed at all and not sufficiently, this can lead to TikTok not approving the ad.